 caffeine until 48 hours after all symptoms have disappeared.

 chewing gum that contains sorbitol.

-dairy products for 3 days after symptoms disappear.
+milk for 3 days after symptoms disappear.

 Nonprescription medicines for diarrhea

 If you are

 pregnant, talk with your doctor before taking any medicines for

 Nonprescription medicines may be helpful in treating your